Euthanasia and assisted suicide in the Netherlands: Practice

 In 2023, the number of official cases of euthanasia in the Netherlands was 9,068 which was 5.4% of total deaths in the Netherlands.

 In 2010, the number had been 4,050, and according to research done by the Vrije Universiteit, University Medical Center Utrecht and Statistics Netherlands, and published in The Lancet, that was not more than before the "Termination of Life on Request and Assisted Suicide (Review Procedures) Act" took effect in 2002; and the study concluded that In effect, the legislation did not lead to more cases of euthanasia and assisted suicide on request.

+By the late 20th century, the Royal Dutch Medical Association (KNMG), the main medical organization in the Netherlands, played a significant role in shaping Dutch euthanasia policy.
+The KNMG stated that euthanasia could be considered acceptable under strict conditions, including that the patient makes a voluntary request, is experiencing unbearable suffering, and has no reasonable prospect of recovery.

+At the time, euthanasia was still illegal, but physicians who followed KNMG guidelines were often not prosecuted, creating a gap between law and medical practice.
+The KNMG also supported procedural safeguards, such as mandatory consultation with an independent physician and careful medical review before euthanasia could be performed.

+These guidelines and position statements later influenced Dutch legislation, including the 2002 law that legalized euthanasia and physician-assisted suicide under regulated conditions.

 In 2003, in the Netherlands, 1,626 cases were officially reported of euthanasia in the sense of a physician assisting the death (1.2 % of all deaths).
 Usually the sedative sodium thiopental is intravenously administered to induce a coma.
 Once it is certain that the patient is in a deep coma, typically after less than a minute, pancuronium is administered to stop breathing and cause death.

-Officially reported were also 148 cases of physician-assisted dying (0.14 % of all deaths), usually by drinking a strong (10 g) barbiturate potion.
+Officially reported were also 148 cases of physician-assisted dying (0.14% of all deaths), usually by drinking a strong (10 g) barbiturate potion.
 The doctor is required to be present for two reasons: